 There’s one small caveat here and that is not all fruits are low carb fruits.
 Some of them have more carbs or more sugar.
 With a sedentary executive lifestyle, tucked behind a desk for a good 7 to 8 hours per day at the very least, low carb fruits will be a better choice for you.
 Therefore, you’re not wrong in avoiding certain fruits.

 Keep reading and you’ll discover the best low carb fruits you need to add to your daily intake!

 15 Low Carb Fruits to Add into Your Diet

-This exotic fruit that also goes by the name of carambola makes for pretty presentation on those big, catered trays for your boardroom meetings.
+This exotic low carb fruit that also goes by the name of carambola makes for pretty presentation on those big, catered trays for your boardroom meetings.
 Eat one and get more than half of the vitamin C you need in your day, all for just a total of 6.73 grams of carbs per every cup.

 It’s everyone’s favorite summer fruit!
 Refreshing and delicious, watermelon can satisfy your cravings for something sweet.
 Plus, it has the lowest carb content with just 7.55 grams per 100 grams while giving you tons of vitamin A to help you move through your workday.